MelonKony/millmint/site/factbook/state/law/constitution.md

 1. The principle of government is a federal Directory of elected peers called the [[directory|Commonwealth Directory]], representing the disparate communities that make up the unitary Commonwealth.
     1. The Directory consists of representatives of each Constituent Commonwealth as free republics, and dependent or autonomous territories.
     2. Other territories retain permanent status in the Directory and may table motions with agreement of a Constituent.
-2. The Commonwealth Directory is advised by a Cabinet of peers to provide opinion and expertise, called the Commonwealth Cabinet.
+2. The Commonwealth Directory is advised by a Cabinet of peers to provide opinion and expertise, known as the Commonwealth Cabinet.
 3. The Commonwealth Directory and Cabinet combined form the Commonwealth Council, which is the supreme executive of the Commonwealth.
 4. The Commonwealth is a State under the rule of law, committed to fundamental freedoms and rights.